All Collections

 Updated over a week ago

-Note: This service only works on pages where there is a clearly tagged image for the service to look for on the parent page.
+Note: This service only works on pages where there is a tagged image for the service to look for on the parent page.

 1. To activate this service, within your RSS Term setup, select the option 'Grab Image from Content'.